 2. Aerate the soil.

 This will help to improve drainage and air circulation, which is essential for healthy plant growth.
-Adding mulch will help aerate your soil over time but for faster relief, you should consider mixing in organic amendments in your soil.
+Adding mulch will help aerate your soil over time, but for faster relief, you should consider mixing in organic amendments.